What are free-entry point conversations and how do they affect other open conversations?

 Billing category

-Based on message category
+Based on the template category

 Free for the 72‑hour window